arangodb/docs/oasis/notebooks.md

 ![Notebooks](images/oasis-notebooks.png)

 {% hint 'info' %}
-Notebooks in beta version have a fixed configuration with 10 GiB of Disk size.
+Notebooks in beta version have a fixed configuration of 10&nbsp;GB of disk size.
 {% endhint %}

 ## How to edit a notebook